uprial/customcreatures/README.md

 * 1% of skeleton-like mobs spawn with 5 minutes glowing aura, a medium jump and movement bonus, fire resistance and regeneration, in DIAMOND equipment(*1) with maybe top protection and random durability and random support enhancements, a top-enchanted bow (*2).
 * 0.5% of zombie-like mobs spawn with 5 minutes glowing aura, a large jump and movement bonus, fire resistance and regeneration, in CHAINMAIL equipment(*1) with maybe top protection and random durability and random support enhancements and top thorns, a top-enchanted sword (*2).
 * 10% of ghasts attack twice as painful.
-* 100% of Illusioners have a huge jump and movement bonus, fire resistance and regeneration, a top-enchanted bow (*2).
+* 100% of Illusioners have a huge jump and movement bonus, fire resistance and regeneration, a top-enchanted bow (*2) and don't despawn when the player is far away
 * 5% of Pillagers and Piglings have crossbows (*2) with maybe top piercing, random durability, random quick charge, multishot.
 * 5% of Drowned have tridents (*2) with maybe top impaling, random durability, channeling.
+* 1% of Creepers are powered, have higher movement speed and max health and explosion radius, explode immediately on the player contact
+* 5% of Horses have the best maximum health, improved movement speed and knockback resistance
+* 1% of Rabbits are the killer bunnies

 (*1) The default drop chance is 8.5%, and each level of looting adds 1% to the drop chance.